What is the Vim Editor in Linux?

 Awards

-Vim won the Linux Journal Readers’ Choice Awards in the Favorite Text Editor category from 2001-2005 and received the Slashdot Bernie Award for the Best Open Source Text Editor and the 1999 LinuxWorld Editor’s Choice Award.
+Vim won the Linux Journal Readers’ Choice Awards.
+It won for Favorite Text Editor from 2001 to 2005.
+Also, it got the Slashdot Bernie Award.
+This prize was for the Best Free Text Editor.
+And, Vim won the 1999 LinuxWorld Editor’s Choice Award.

 License

-Vim is distributed under a Charityware license that is compatible with the GNU General Public License.
-This means that Vim is subject to the same conditions, but users are encouraged to donate to orphan children in Uganda through the ICCF Holland organization.
+Vim uses a Charityware license.
+This license works with the GNU General Public License.
+So, Vim has the same rules.
+Also, users are asked to give money.
+They can provide help to children in Uganda.
+The money goes through the ICCF Holland group.

 Community

-All users can contribute by writing scripts or giving advice.
-There is a very active mailing list with helpful, fast, and competent responses for both new and experienced users.
+All users can help by writing scripts or giving ideas.
+Also, there is a bustling email group.
+Users get helpful, quick, and thoughtful answers.
+This help is suitable for both new and expert users.

 Add a Comment